 In terms of the Provisions of Sections 197 (12) of the Companies Act, 2013 read with Rule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, a statement showing the names and the other particulars of the employees drawing remuneration in excess of the limits set out in the said Rules is appended herewith as "Annexure F(II)" to this Report.
+In terms of proviso to Section 136(1) of the Act, the Report and Accounts are being sent to the Members, excluding the aforesaid Annexure.
+The said Statement is also open for inspection by the Members through electronic mode.
+Any member interested in obtaining a copy of the same may write to the Company Secretary.
+None of the employees listed in the said Annexure are related to any Director of the Company.

-36. POLICY ON PREVENTION OF SEXUAL HARASSMENT AT WORKPLACE
+37. POLICY ON PREVENTION OF SEXUAL HARASSMENT AT WORKPLACE

-The Company has in place a Prevention of Sexual Harassment Policy in line with the requirements of The Sexual Harassment of Women at Workplace (Prevention, Prohibition And Redressal) Act, 2013.
+The Company has zero tolerance for sexual harassment at workplace and has adopted a Policy on Prevention, Prohibition and Redressal of Sexual Harassment at workplace in line with the provisions of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and Rules framed thereunder.
 An Internal Complaints Committee has been set up to redress complaints regarding sexual harassment.